• Skip to primary navigation

 In Emilia-Romagna, the pasta for this braised pork ribs recipe is often garganelli, little pasta tubes made by rolling squares of egg pasta dough around a stick and over a ridged board.
 You can read more about this pasta in my garganelli post.

 I used elicoidali, a medium sized pasta tube with spiraling ridges on the outside.
 Elicoidali are very similar to rigatoni or tortiglioni.
-Grooved pasta tubes are great for chunky sauces like this Italian braised pork ribs sauce.
+Grooved pasta tubes are great for chunky sauces like in this braised pork ribs recipe.
 The sauce sticks to the grooved surface and even gets inside each piece of pasta!
-I bought elicoidali made by Rummo, a company in Campania whose pasta is very good quality and widely available outside of Italy.
+I bought elicoidali made by Rummo, a company in Campania.
+Their pasta is very good quality and widely available outside of Italy.

 Making this Italian braised pork ribs with pasta.

 Whether you serve these Italian braised pork ribs with pasta or something else, I’m sure you are going to love this dish.
 The sauce is rich and full of flavour and the meat just falls off the bone.
-Despite the slightly long cooking time, this is also a pretty easy recipe to make!
+Despite the slightly long cooking time, this is a pretty easy recipe to make!
+It's also the best pork short ribs recipe ever!

 If you do try this recipe, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.